How to tell how old wood carvings are

 Dating wood by the rings is a process called Dendrochronology.
 It involves observation of tree rings to the actual year they formed, and it gives you the climatic and atmospheric conditions during different periods in the life of the wood.
 Drill a sampling portion and growth ring counting (Source).

-Each ring represents a year, and outside rings that are close to the bark are the youngest.
-In some cases, you may not have the exact date, but you have a range.
+Each ring represents a year, and outside rings close to the bark are the youngest.
+Sometimes, you may not have the exact date, but you have a range.
 That does not mean you cannot have the actual date.

-An exact date comes from a sample to the edge, and however, most trimmed wood does not give such.
+An exact date comes from a sample to the edge; however, most trimmed wood does not give such.
 Dendrochronology also gives you data on the timed events and rates of change in the environment.
-You are also allowed to check-in radiocarbon dating for radiocarbon ages.
+You are also allowed to check in radiocarbon dating for radiocarbon ages.

 Radiocarbon dating is the process of rating the age of an object with organic material using radiocarbon properties.
 As the tree grows, it develops layers of cells near the bark.

 The rate at which it grows is affected by changes in climate.
 That is how growth rings become visible.
 Each wood ring represents a complete cycle of a season or one year.
 The wood rings are visible in trees that have grown in temperate zones.

 The dendrochronology process is consistent in areas with marginal conditions such as aridity.
 In these conditions, ring growth is sensitive to the environment.
 During summer, the wood grows fast and is light due to large cells.
 In summer, the growth slows down.

 Dating wood by the color

 The same way your complexion is affected by the sun is the same way the color of the wood is with time.
 The wood continues to evolve even when treated, and the color changes its appearance over time.

 UV light and oxygen contribute to the change in color over time.
 Lighter wood darkens with time, and darker wood lightens.
 When you identify the type of wood, check the change in color, as it tells you how old the wood is.